eeue56/elm-for-web-developers/README.md

 but that's not a good idea.
 Read up on the elm-html and understand how virtual-doms work and why they're a good idea.

 Footnote - I have an example [here](https://github.com/eeue56/relm/tree/master/proposal/basic-html) of abusing Native to hack out some HTML from a string.

+## Do I always have to manually create an index.html?

+No!
+If you run `elm-make <filename> --output index.html`, it will create both elm.js and a version of it in the the index.html file.